 Key aspects of diplomatic relations

 Switzerland and Vietnam established diplomatic relations in 1971.
 Bilateral relations have become closer in recent years.
 Since 2011, the two countries have conducted a regular political dialogue.
 In addition, since 2008 Vietnam has been one of the eight priority countries of Swiss economic development and cooperation carried out by the State Secretariat for Economic Affairs (SECO).
-Switzerland is also conducting a human rights dialogue with the Vietnamese government.

 Furthermore, Switzerland also cooperates with Vietnam within the context of the Association of Southeast Asian Nations (ASEAN), of which Switzerland became sectoral dialogue partner in July 2016.